About

 There will be no face to face interviews.
 Once you have applied and paid the application fee, you will receive instructions for accessing the video interview process.
 If you do not receive instructions for accessing the video interview process by late January, please contact our office at (306) 966-6368 or by email at pn-admissions@usask.ca.

-The video interview must be conducted between mid-January and March 31, 2024.
+The video interview must be conducted between mid-January and March 31, 2025.
 An internet connected computer with a functioning webcam and microphone or smart phone is required.

-Direct pharmacy experience is not a specific admission requirement, but if you have gained such exposure you may be better prepared to respond to at least one of the questions in the Interview.
+Direct pharmacy experience is not a specific admission requirement, but if you have gained such exposure you may be better prepared to respond to at least one of the questions in the interview.
 If you are unable to gain work or volunteer experience directly related to the profession you should explore other options which would help enhance your knowledge of the profession.
 You should also reflect upon your previous life/work experiences and how ‘transferable’ they are to those attributes expected of a student in a health care profession.

 5. English language proficiency